 Figure 7.4 – Output of FileUpload application with synchronization using lock

-So with this we can say lock and Mutex can be used to achive synchronization however to lock a block of code or a resource across process named Mutex can be used.
+So with this we can say lock and Mutex can be used to achieve synchronization however to lock a block of code or a resource across process named Mutex can be used.

 Some important facts about Mutex

-Mutrex has thread affinity,so the thread locking a resource needs to unlock the reource
+Mutex has thread affinity, so the thread locking a resource, needs to unlock the resource i.e. locking and unlocking has to happen on same thread.

+Mutex can spawn across process.

+Lock is acquired by calling WaitOne method and released using ReleaseMutex method, however WaitOne can be called multiple times on same thread which is also know as recursive mutex, however we need to ensure that ReleaseMutex is called as many times as WaitOne is called.

 In above example we can use WriteAsync instead of Write however that will result in an exception as Mutex has thread affinity which means thread calling waitone needs to call release method and since code after await would run on a different thread it would give an exception – “Object synchronization method was called from an unsynchronized block of code.
 Exception on Mutex.Release()”

-To avoid this exception we need to use advanced synchrnization construct called AutoResetEvent which we will see later in this chapter.
+To avoid this exception, we need to use advanced synchronization construct called AutoResetEvent which we will see later in this chapter.

 SpinLock (Exclusive)